danyaberezun/KEEPs/README.md

 > For example, such code with captured type equalities happens when you are working with data structures that are controlling some invariants on the type level, for example, AVL tree with type-level control of the balance factor.

-The possible solutions to this loss of precision are
+The possible solutions to this problem are

 1. Erase all bounds containing captured types that could not be soundly approximated.
+   The type system will be sound in this case.
-   This option will significantly limit the applicability of the subtyping reconstruction.
+   But, this option will significantly limit the applicability of the subtyping reconstruction.
+   For example, the last example above will not work, meaning `foo(V, U)` is ill-typed.

    > TODO: Why do we think that?
 Do we have any backing for saying "this will break GADT inference"?
    > romanv: Didn't get the question.